deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 Regaari set down the binos and gripped the communicator's button for all he was worth.
 "RIGHTEOUS, DEXTER.
 They're crossing the bridge."

-"*DEXTER, RIGHTEOUS.
-Copy **that**, y'all watch this shit and tell me how much it hurts them."*
+*"DEXTER, RIGHTEOUS.
+Copy* **that,** *y'all watch this shit and tell me how much it hurts them."*

 Regaari's fur rose a bit.
-The human '*Combat Controller*''s voice had been full of a kind of malicious anticipation which was equal parts infectious and worrying.
-"RIGHTEOUS, DEXTER...watch *what*, exactly?"
+The human *'Combat Controller's* voice had been full of a kind of malicious anticipation which was equal parts infectious and worrying.
+"RIGHTEOUS, DEXTER...watch *what,* exactly?"

 There was a pause.
 RIGHTEOUS was presumably busy.
 A few seconds later, he got back on the line.

-"*DEXTER, you sir are lucky enough to have a front row seat for the first ever deployment of a Rod From God.
+*"DEXTER, you sir are lucky enough to have a front row seat for the first ever deployment of a Rod From God.
 Enjoy the show.
 RIGHTEOUS out."*

 * * *